thefutureseer/algorithms/README.md

 Node terminal command:
 jest [algorithmFolder]/[algorithmTestFile.js] --watch

-## Q & A file will be added to each folder upon completion
+## Q & A file with everything you ever wanted to know will be added to each folder upon completion

 ## Goal: The ability to identify runtime complexity.